GLOKON/guacws/README.md

 const guacServer = new GuacamoleLite(websocketOptions, guacdOptions, clientOptions);
 ```

-Now to connect to *guacamole-lite* from the browser you need to add *guacamole-common-js* into your page.
+Now to connect to *guacws* from the browser you need to add *guacamole-common-js* into your page.
 Please refer to
 [Chapter 17](http://guacamole.incubator.apache.org/doc/gug/guacamole-common-js.html) of Guacamole documentation for instructions on how to
 do it.